Fepozopo/bsc-hotsheet-update/README.md

 		PONumCol:         "J",
 	}
 ```
-2. The program will prompt you to select the product line and the files to update.
-Select the Excel document you want to update, the stock report file, and the sales report file.
+2. The program will open a GUI window to select the product line to update and the files to update.
+3. Select the Excel document you want to update, the stock report file, and the sales report file.
-3. The program will create a new updated Excel document with the data from the two reports.
+4. The program will create a new updated Excel document with the data from the two reports.
-4. There will be a 'logs-bsc' folder created in the temp directory to store all the logs after each update.
+5. There will be a 'logs-bsc' folder created in the temp directory to store all the logs after each update.
 I found these helpful if my boss ran into an issue.
 He could just send me this folder and I could see what happened.

 ## Building the Program